 Regarding the module information, Beng wrote scripts to access the school websites, retrieve the information, parse them and stored them.
 We update our information hourly on weekdays so that everyone can get the most updated information.
 It runs on its own perfectly well, unless the school’s website changes format, which does not happen regularly.

 Students can then access NUSMods on any modern web browser and use it to build their timetables and lookup module information.

 What did you all do to market NUSMods?

 So far we haven’t done much to spread NUSMods among the students, the growth is purely organic.
 I guess students would recommend useful applications with their friends and especially since NUSMods outperforms the alternatives.
 Some lecturers also add links to NUSMods from their module sites as well.
 We mainly use Facebook to reach out to our users.
 Please like us on Facebook!

 Who are the people working on NUSMods now?

 I’m currently the main maintainer of the client application, but I managed to know a few very talented freshmen, Liu Xinan, Xu Bili and Hong Lu, who have contributed features and patches over December.
 Because we host our source code on Github, the code is open-sourced and issues are also public.
 Developers interested to help out can view the issues they are interested in fixing and can submit a patch and I’ll integrate them after reviewing them.
 You can check outhttp://NUSMods.com/contribute/developers for a whole list of people who have contributed to NUSMods.

-It used to be tough to get contributors because web development wasn’t taught in school, but currently, School of Computing does offer some modules that teach web development.
+It used to be tough to get contributors because web development wasn’t taught in school, but currently, the School of Computing does offer some modules that teach web development.
 One of the main reasons is that web development skills highly increases the students’ employability.

 NUSMods can really achieve much more with help from the student community.
 Anyone interested to help with NUSMods can join our developer group on Facebook here.